yakushabb/flathub-notes/freedesktop.md

-# freedesktop-sdk-25.08

-### BREAKING CHANGES
+# Freedesktop Runtime Major Changes

+## Freedesktop 25.08

 **openh264 and ffmpeg-full extensions**

-openh264 and ffmpeg-full extensions have been replaced by codecs-extra runtime extension.
-[Source](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/issues/931)

-> "app developers or maintainers will no longer need to add the snippet below to get h.264/h.265 working.
-It is supposed to be automatically handled by the runtime."
+_openh264_ and _ffmpeg-full_ extensions have been replaced by _codecs-extra_ runtime extension.
+App developers or maintainers will no longer need to add the snippet below to get h.264/h.265 working.
+It is supposed to be automatically handled by the runtime.([*1](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/issues/931))

 ```
 add-extensions: